 Massage therapists focus on manipulating soft tissues, such as muscles, ligaments, and tendons.
 They are not licensed to adjust the spine or other joints.
 Massage can certainly complement chiropractic care, and has health benefits for wellness that are great for healing.

 Massage therapy can provide health benefits, such as:

 - Boosted Immunity

 Chiropractic Care and Massage Therapy are Better Together

 Ultimately, a balance of these two therapies can help patients suffering from chronic pain.
 Massage therapy can help loosen up the muscles prior to or after an adjustment.
 Additionally, a back adjustment can last longer when a patient's muscle tension is released.

 Massage therapists and chiropractors can work together to provide patients with the best outcome possible.

 If you or someone in your family is in need of a back adjustment or is seeking massage therapy, contact a ChiroCare of Florida office to schedule an appointment.
 During your visit, our doctors can determine the underlying cause of your pain and provide a course of treatment to meet your needs that can include massage therapy.

-We have eight convenient locations throughout South Florida.
+We have eleven convenient locations throughout South Florida.

 Call 1-877-DRRIGHT now.